How to Stop Autoplay Videos in Chrome

 - If you turned or left the option above on, add the URL and tap “Add.”

-If you find a handful of sites annoying, you can easily mute them by repeating the process above.
+If you find a handful of sites annoying, you can quickly mute them by repeating the process above.

 How to Mute Sound on Autoplay Videos using Chrome on iOS/iPhone